 Arches National Park

 I try to find more sheep: At the location shown above in Arches NP, also in Canyonlands National Park and on the way to Salt Lake City at Green River.
 The subspecies seems to avoid me at these locations.
 But never mind, I got all I wanted and can enjoy the landscapes and various other wildlife species.
+A few more hours and I am back in Salt Lake City to get my flight back to Germany.

 Species / Subspecies found during a 10 day trip through the Southwest United States